CAPITAL CITY OF MAURITIUS

 The Government House and Place D’armes

-The Government House in Port Louis is one of the oldest building we can find still standing graciously and dates back since the French colony.
-Whilst it wasn’t originally like it looks today, the Government House began construction under the first french governors of the island, namely Nicolas de Maupin (1729 – 1735) and Mahé de Labourdonnais (1735 – 1746) and served as the residence of the latter.
-It served as the venue for the Governor’s official business, as well as the many receptions and functions hosted by the occupant.
+One of the oldest buildings from the French colonial days is the Government House.
+Construction began under the first French governors of the island, Nicolas de Maupin (1729 – 1735) and Mahé de Labourdonnais (1735 – 1746) and was the residence of the latter.
+It served as the venue for the Governor’s official business, and hosted many state receptions.

-National History Museum
+National History Museum of Port Louis

 Chinatown and The Jummah Mosque

 In 1940 a number of Chinese immigrants set foot in Mauritius in search of trade business under British rule.
 They started settling around Royal Road, in the heart of Port Louis and this is how Chinatown took shape.